mark-schultz-wu/mark-schultz-wu.github.io/_posts/2020-10-15-DPsensitivity.md

 It therefore lives in $$\mathbb{N}^{|\mathcal{X}|}$$.
-Next, one notes that the condition that $$\lVert \vec x-\vec y\rVert_1 = 1$$ can be interpreted as "the databases $$\vec x$$ and $$\vec y$$ are neighboring", in that they differ in a single record, and that record differs in value by 1.
+Next, one notes that the condition that $$\lVert \vec x-\vec y\rVert_1 = 1$$ can be interpreted as "the databases $$\vec x$$ and $$\vec y$$ are neighboring", in that they differ in how many times a particular record occurs by a count of 1.
 Finally, the condition $$\lVert f(\vec x) - f(\vec y)\rVert_p$$ is interpreted as
 quantifying how much $$f(\vec x) - f(\vec y)$$ can change on neighboring records.